spdk/spdk.github.io/development.md

 * There’s no min or max time for the lifecycle of a patch, depending on a variety of factors a patch may go through in hours or possibly weeks or longer.
 How efficiently our community operates is a direct result of how well our community developers interact with each other.
+* Patch authors, including code maintainers, may not vote +1 or +2 on their own patches.
+They may vote -1 on their own patches to signify that the patch should not be committed.

 <a id="source"></a>
 ## Source Code